 - a working plan, a plan for different stages of the work

-- Schedule and funding plans
+- Schedule plan

 - a description and a schedule for the different stages of the work